otrv4/otrv4/architecture-decisions/001-security-level.md

 As OTRv4 is an open standard, the protocol should only use cryptographic primitives that have no intellectual-property claims.

-Furthermore, the OTRv4 protocol specification should be ready for implementation now.
-Therefore, using cryptographic primitives with existing implementations in various programming languages should be favored.
+Furthermore, the OTRv4 protocol specification should be ready for current implementations.
+Therefore, using cryptographic primitives with existing already implementations in various programming languages should be favored.

 These are the considerations to be taken into account while defining a target overall protocol security level: individual algorithm security level, speed, license requirements, and availability.

-Because of this, two security levels were evaluated: 128-bit and 224-bit.
+Because of this, two security levels are evaluated: 128-bit and 224-bit.

 ### Decision

 OTRv4 design have a target security level of ~224-bit.
+This is so as it is reasonable to choose ~224-bit primitives because the ~128-bit primitives could not really provide the ~128-bit security.

-It uses elliptic curve cryptography.
-In case that elliptic curves can broken, data message transcripts of OTRv4 will have classic Diffie-Hellman ~128-bit security.
+OTRv4 uses elliptic curve cryptography.
+In case that elliptic curves can broken, data message transcripts of OTRv4 will have a classic Diffie-Hellman ~128-bit security.

 To achieve the ~224-bit in regards to the choice of elliptic curve cryptography, curve Ed448 ("Goldilocks") was chosen, as it has a ~224-bit security level (note